Drink and drug driving

 - On average, Thames Valley Police catches 250 people each month for drink driving.

-- So far this year the number of people caught for drink driving has increased by 14%.
+- So far this year the number of people caught for drink-driving has increased by 14 per cent.

-- 21% of those caught drink driving were under the age of 25.
+- 20 per cent of those caught drink-driving were under the age of 25.

-- 21% of people tested after a road traffic collision failed the breath test.
+- 12 per cent of people tested after a road traffic collision failed the breath test.

-- There has been a 9% increase in woman caught drink driving.
+- There has been a seven per cent increase in women caught drink-driving.

-- There has been a 15% increase in men caught drink driving.
+- There has been a six per cent drop in men caught drink-driving.

-- 25,508 have been breath tested so far this year in the Thames Valley.
+- 27,109 people have been breath tested so far this year in Thames Valley.